snrnats/doc-centre/docfx_project/pro/api/includes/_get_quotes_by_con_ref.md

 ```json
 GET https://api.electioapp.com/quotes/consignment/{consignmentReference}
 ```

 ---

 Once you've created a consignment, you'll need to use the **[Get Quotes by Consignment Reference](https://docs.electioapp.com/#/api/GetQuotesbyConsignmentReference)** endpoint to get some delivery quotes for it.

 **Get Quotes by Consignment Reference** returns quotes based on the details of an existing consignment.
 Specifically, it takes a `{consignmentReference}` as a path parameter and returns an array of `{Quotes}` for that consignment, as well as a list of services that were unable to quote for the consignment.

 > [!NOTE]
+>
-> * For full reference information on the <strong>Get Quotes by Consignment Reference</strong> endpoint, see the <strong><a href="https://docs.electioapp.com/#/api/GetQuotesbyConsignmentReference">Get Quotes by Consignment Reference</a></strong> page of the API reference.
+> * For full reference information on the **Get Quotes by Consignment Reference** endpoint, see the **[Get Quotes by Consignment Reference](https://docs.electioapp.com/#/api/GetQuotesbyConsignmentReference)** page of the API reference.
 > * For a user guide on quotes in PRO, see the [Managing Quotes](/pro/api/help/managing_quotes.html) section.

 ### Get Quotes By Consignment Reference Example